 The number of co-infections that ticks carry has also increased in recent years.
 There are now more than 10 different co-infections that can be transmitted to individuals who have been bitten by a tick, including Babesiosis, Bartonellosis, Ehrlichiosis/Anaplasmosis, Powassan Virus, Rickettsiosis, Rocky Mountain Spotted Fever, and Tick-borne Relapsing Fever.

-Four Important Facts About Lyme Disease You Should Know From a Doctor.
+Four Important Facts About Lyme Disease You Should Know From a Functional Medicine Doctor.

 Lyme Disease is known as the Great Imitator because its symptoms mimic many other chronic illnesses making it harder for a true diagnosis and harder to treat Lyme disease.
 A large percentage of people suffering from Lyme Disease never had the classic bull's eye rash.
 If you live in areas where Lyme Disease is endemic like the Northeast or the Upper Midwest, you should familiarize yourself with the symptoms of Early Lyme to allow for prompt diagnosis and treatment.